Open-MSS/Open-MSS.github.io/docs/01_about.md

 MSS helps to optimize the scientific outcome of the research flights by displaying the planned flight route and the corresponding model parameters in the same platform for many discussed options.
-It does therefore reduce somehow the amount of flight hours that is needed to answer a scientific question and thus saves in the end taxpayers money.
+It does therefore reduce somehow the number of flight hours that is needed to answer a scientific question and thus saves in the end taxpayers money.
 In detail, this software helps to review a big amount of meteorological and model data by viewing the forecasted parameters of interest along